-The power offset can be modified using either the numeric keypad, the step up/step down buttons, or the rotary knob.
-The power offset range is 0 to 10 dB, and the step size can be set in the range of 0.01 to 5.0 dB.
 The Power Offset indicator (OFS) appears in the upper right-hand corner of the display when any power offset value greater than 0.00 dB is entered.

 Power Slope.
 This menu item displays and allows you to modify the instrument's power slope.
-The power slope feature increases the instrument's output power linearly as a function of the output frequency, without changing the power level shown in the Display.
-The function of the power slope feature is similar to the power offset feature, but allows you to automatically compensate for insertion/conversion losses of components attached to the instrument's RF output that exhibit a linear loss characteristic with frequency.
+The power slope feature increases the instrument's output power linearly as a function of the output frequency.
+The power slope function allows you to automatically compensate for insertion/conversion losses of components attached to the instrument's RF output that exhibit a linear loss characteristic with frequency.
+The Power Slope indicator (SLP) appears in the upper right-hand corner of the display when any power slope value greater than 0.00 dB/GHz is entered.